 Typically the first cake most Kenyan girls learn to bake is a vanilla sponge cake.
-After my mum taught me and I mastered it, I would add to the basic recipe carrots for a “carrot cake”.
-Lemon rind and juice for a “lemon cake”.
+After my mum taught me and I mastered it, I would add to the basic recipe lemon rind and juice for a “lemon cake”.
 Cocoa for “chocolate cake”.
 When the cocoa wasn’t enough, a “marble cake”.

 - Use a scale to measure the ingredients.
 I have tried to convert the recipe to cups but your best option is to use weight instead of volume to measure your ingredients.

-- If for instance the recipe calls for 175 grams self-raising flour, substitute it with 150 grams self-raising and 25 grams cornflour (Homemade cake flour).
+- If for instance the recipe calls for 175 grams self-raising flour, substitute it with 150 grams self-raising and 25 grams cornflour.
+Same idea when using all-purpose flour.
+Basically the best flour for the job is cake flour.

-- Add an extra teaspoon of baking powder.
+- Add an extra teaspoon of baking powder for additional leavening.